 School Notes

-- Our experiential service-learning program, Horizons, is embedded in the academic life of Miss Hall`s and serves as a bridge from the classroom to the real world.
-On Thursday mornings each year, students are required to take part in on- and off-campus volunteering, internships, and projects, which evolve sequentially throughout grade levels.
-Seniors participate in yearlong professional internships or individualized projects tailored to their interests, in partnership with local community organizations and businesses.
+- For 30 years, our experiential service-learning program, Horizons, has been embedded in the academic life of Miss Hall`s and serves as a bridge from the classroom to the real world.
+Every Wednesday morning, all students take part in on- and off-campus curriculum, volunteering, internships, and projects.
+Evolving sequentially thoughout grade levels, Horizons allows MHS students to explore passions and career interests, all while connecting to the community.
+Workshops on campus allow for futher learning and student growth through topic-based development sessions, student-led projects and personal reflection.
+Juniors and Seniors participate in yearlong professional internships or individualized projects tailored to their interests, in partnership with local community organizations and businesses.

 - Sample of notable school alumni/alumnae: